Lillies-are-Lili/ActiveDirectory-IAM-HomeLab/README.md

 <!-- https://medium.com/@mando_elnino/setting-up-active-directory-in-virtualbox-part-2-windows-virtual-machine-9faf590f51b1

 go back to article nad try and finish lab? -->
-## Purpose of Lab
-Active Directory is very important for those in IT or Cybersecurity.
-It provides centralized authentication and authorization for managing users, computers, groups, and other network resources.
-It's fundamental in understanding user and group management, and a vital skill to have.
-I wanted to learn more about Active Directory, in order to be a more skilled IT professional.

 ## Lessons Learned
 When first starting this lab, I used mulitple resources to figure out what is the best way to do this smoothly and efficiently.
 Because of that, since the resources did each of the labs differently, I ended up having to delete my VM and configure a new one 3 separate times.
 This slowed me down significantly, but after the second time I was able to configure the VM very fast and without instruction.
 While it was somewhat a bother to have to redo large chunks of the lab, I believe it reinforced important concepts for me, and I learned a lot each time I redid it.